INDIANAPOLIS 317-566-9600

 What is Informed Consent?

-According to the American Medical Association (AMA), the purpose of informed consent is that it’s the fundamental core to medical treatment for both ethics of the physician and the laws they must follow.
-Patients have the right to receive the appropriate and necessary information regarding their health treatments to make the best decision about their care.
+According to the American Medical Association (AMA), informed consent is ethically and legally fundamental to medical treatment.
+Patients are entitled to health and treatment information so they can make the best decision about their care.

 Communication between doctor and patient is critical to understanding all the patient’s options when discussing treatment.
 The trust and support from the physician should be enough for the patient to authorize a specific medical procedure.
-Failing to obtain patient consent or the consent of the patient’s surrogate (family member) can have serious legal consequences in medical malpractice cases.
+Failing to obtain consent from the patient or their surrogate (family member) can have serious legal consequences in malpractice cases.

 Obtaining Informed Consent